plotly/plotly.py/doc/python/line-and-scatter.md

 import plotly.express as px
 import collections

+def negative_1_if_count_is_odd(count):
+        # if this is an odd numbered entry in its bin, make its y coordinate negative
+        # the y coordinate of the first entry is 0, so entries 3, 5, and 7 get negative y coordinates
+        if count%2 == 1:
+            return -1
+        else:
+            return 1

 def swarm(
     X_series,
     point_size=16,
     fig_width = 800,
     gap_multiplier=1.2,
+    center_even_groups = False
 ):
     #sorting will align columns in attractive arcs rather than having columns the vary unpredicatbly in the x-dimension
     X_series=X_series.copy().sort_values()